 It is not too strong of a statement to say that it is because of this shift that the problem that this paper addresses exists—it is likely that the reader would not be interested in data science were it not for this event.

-2013: Booz, Allen, Hamilton: The Field Guide to Data Science
+>>> 2013: Booz, Allen, Hamilton: The Field Guide to Data Science

 The field stabilized.
 BAH document lays out a practical definition reflective of the reality of the field.
 Salient elements: